pittcsc/pittcswiki/docs/templates/succeed-in-course-x-template.md

 TODO: This is the beginning of the practical guide.

 ### **High level ideas**
-TODO: Here's your change to give broad, high level advice that is course specific and will give the readers the proper mindset to start the course.
+TODO: Here's your chance to give broad, high level advice that is course specific and will give the readers the proper mindset to start the course.
 More miscellaneous advice can go here.
 - **Piece of advice** (e.g. start your coding projects early)
   - **Explanation** of why it's important (e.g. you'll often get stuck and if you start early, you can get help in office hours)